Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence

 \subsection{Properties of turbulence}

 It is well established that MHD turbulence, including its relativistic version, is characterized by the formation of thin current sheets at small scales where most of the dissipation occurs.
-In \cite{DelZanna2024} was demonstrated that the high-order algorithms of the \texttt{ECHO} code allow one to obtain extended inertial scales (two full decades in 2D high-resolution runs using $4096^2$ grid points) and a steep cascade to the dissipation scales, even in the absence of explicit dissipative terms, that is in the \textit{ideal} MHD case.
-In Fig.~\ref{fig:Jz} we show the module of the (non relativistic) current density $J_z = (\nabla\times \bm{B})_z$ at $t=10$ for the run described in that paper.
+In \cite{DelZanna2024} it is demonstrated that the high-order algorithms of the \texttt{ECHO} code allow one to obtain extended inertial scales (two full decades in 2D high-resolution runs using $4096^2$ grid points) and a steep cascade to the dissipation scales, even in the absence of explicit dissipative terms; that is, in the ideal MHD case.
+In Fig.~\ref{fig:Jz} we show the module of the (nonrelativistic) current density $J_z = (\nabla\times \bm{B})_z$ at $t=10$ for the run described in that paper.
 This corresponds to the 2D case with $\vartheta=0$ in Eq.~(\ref{eq:setup}), using the parameters $\sigma_0 = 0.5$ (the \textit{cold} magnetization was 100) and $\eta=0.25$.
-Notice the fine details of current sheets, where hints of ongoing reconnection and plasmoid instabilities can be seen, as usually found in \textit{resistive} (relativistic) MHD simulations at much higher resolution \citep{Chernoglazov2021}.
+Notice the fine details of current sheets, where hints of ongoing reconnection and plasmoid instabilities can be seen, as is usually found in resistive (relativistic) MHD simulations at a much higher resolution \citep{Chernoglazov2021}.

-Rather than investigating particular configurations assumed by the system, which differ from time to time or by selecting different slices of our cubic domain, we are more interested in statistical information and in the behaviour of the system at different spatial scales, as it is common to do in turbulence studies.
-Here, root mean square (\textit{rms}) quantities and spectra are computed on top of 3D data for all physical variables, scalar and vector components, for several output times and for all runs listed in Table~\ref{Tab:param}.
-In the following we will highlight results of particular relevance, by selecting some of the twelve runs.
+Rather than investigating particular configurations assumed by the system, which differ from time to time or by selecting different slices of our cubic domain, we are more interested in statistical information and in the behavior of the system at different spatial scales, as it is common to do in turbulence studies.
+Here, rms quantities and spectra are computed on top of 3D data for all physical variables, for several output times and for all runs listed in Table~\ref{Tab:param}.
+In the following we highlight results of particular relevance, by selecting some of the 12 runs.